Facts

 Bagging It!

-Mount Labalasan, also commonly known as Osmeña Peak, is the highest point on Cebu Island.
-It is part of the mountain range located near the municipalities of Badian and Mantalongon in southern Cebu.
+Mount Labalasan is the main mountain range on Cebu Island, located near the municipalities of Badian and Mantalongon in southern Cebu.
 The peak is famed for its rugged limestone formations and panoramic views of the surrounding hills and the sea.
 Hiking the southern end of Mount Labalasan is considered a relatively short but steep trek, usually doable within 1 to 2 hours depending on fitness level and pace.
+Osmeña Peak is the most popular hike in the area.
 The trail passes through rural farmland, grasslands, and patches of forest, culminating in exposed rocky outcrops.
-Do note that the highest point does not appear to be hiked to regularly, despite being close to a road.
+However, the true highest point – known as Marciano Peak by local farmers – does not appear to be hiked to regularly, despite being close to a road.
 It is located about 2km north along the ridge from the more commonly visited tourist peak and may be easier to reach from the north-east where there is a road just 250m from the summit.
+It shouldn’t take long to reach the top with a local farmer as a guide.

 Practicalities